hvieira/ex_aws/README.md

 ExAws.S3.list_objects("my-bucket") |> ExAws.stream!() |> Enum.to_list()
 ```

-### AWS Key configuration
+### AWS Credentials configuration

-ExAws requires valid AWS keys in order to work properly.
-ExAws by default does
+ExAws requires valid AWS credentials in order to work properly.
+There's several options to configure this, composing a chain (if wanted):
+- `{:system, env_var_name}` - Looks up the environment variable defined by `env_var_name`
+- `:instance_role` - In order, ExAws tries to retrieve the credentials:
+  - from the ECS credential endpoint.
+A [task role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) needs to be assigned to the task
+  - from the instance metadata endpoint.
+An [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) needs to be assigned to the instance
+- `{:awscli, "profile_name", timeout}` - looks up AWS CLI config files

-the equivalent of:
+ExAws by default does the equivalent of:

 ```elixir
 config :ex_aws,